 Your safety is the most important thing to us, fun and business come second.
-The decision to go to sea is always made the skipper based on safety considerations.
+The decision to go to sea is always made by the skipper based on safety considerations.

 There is a full safety briefing for all passengers before every voyage.

 The boat has 9 separate air-compartments so is very buoyant, and should in the rare event of one tube leaking, the rest are more than sufficient to get the boat safely back to port.